-Thus, you can use a basic keyword research tool to receive data on how well a landing page performed.
+Thus, you can use a basic keyword research tool/web analytics tools to receive data on how well a landing page performed.
 While this data won’t be exhaustive, it’ll give you a greater idea of how your landing page will rank if you target the same keyword:

-Nonetheless, it would be beneficial to receive granular information about not provided keywords instead of landing pages.
-This is where using Google Search Console comes in handy:
+Nonetheless, it would be beneficial to receive granular information about not provided keyword’s instead of landing pages.
+This is where using normal Google Search Console comes in handy:

 Then, you’ll link up your Google Analytics to your Google Search Console data.
-By associating these two platforms together, you’ll be able to see Search Console information in insight reports from Google Analytics.
+By associating these two platforms together, you’ll be able to see organic Search Console information in insight reports from Google Analytics keyword.

 You’ll also be able to access these reports directly from Google Search Console.